scale-docs/docs/Equity/EQUITY.md

 ## Benefits That Go Beyond Expectations

 ### For Our Valued Token Holders
-> Unleash the power of your veEQUAL NFTs.
+> Unleash the power of your veEQUAL NFTs!

 With our innovative system, you stand to reap higher fees, further enhancing your earning potential on top of the Equalizer V2 Fees & Bribes.
 As we evolve, so do the benefits for our esteemed token holders.
 Embrace the EQUITY revolution and let your voting NFTs pay you cash each and every week!

 ### For Our Dedicated Liquidity Providers